-Make Lithuania your home
+Make Lithuania

 Settling in Lithuania is easier than you think.
 Here is the key information on migration procedures and tips for smooth integration.
+All in one place to help you make Lithuania your new home.

-Step-by-step relocation guide
+relocation guide

 BEFORE YOUR MOVE